johnivore/borg-summary/README.md

 These scripts are intended to run on a backup server hosting multiple [borg backup](http://borgbackup.readthedocs.io/en/stable/index.html) repositories.
 It can:

 * print a succinct summary of a borg repository
-* print a succinct list of all backups in a borg repository
+* print a summary of all backups in a borg repository
 * print a warning if backup data for a borg repository is out of date
+* print a warning if there hasn't been a backup in over 24 hours

 Because getting backup information from `borg list` can be slow for repositories with many backups, `borgsummary` uses CSV files to store backup information.